-This real-time data analysis opens various use cases for different industries.
+The opportunity for real-time data analysis creates room for various use cases for different industries.
 Companies can make use of this analysis and make relevant decisions based on the analysis results.
 Consider an example for an organization, where social media analysis is done through the resources from a streaming database.
-The organization can easily analyze the user behavior and activity.
-This observation can help the company to take new steps from the analyzed data to improve efficiency.
+The organization can easily analyze user behavior and activity.
+This observation can help the company to take new steps based on the analyzed data to improve efficiency.

 On the other hand, streaming databases are a contrast to traditional databases.
 When a query is invoked, the data is immediately processed, and this process updates the results of all registered queries.
-You can read all the query results by viewing changes the data has suffered over time.
+You can read all the query results by viewing changes in data.
 This can be referred to as a continuous learning experience.

-Companies use simple applications for data collection, and for processing statistical operations like minimum-maximum computation.
-With streaming databases, these applications can evolve and use real-time complex processing algorithms for computations and query results.
+Companies use simple applications for data collection and for processing statistical operations such as minimum-maximum computation.
+With a streaming database, these applications can evolve and use real-time complex processing algorithms for computations and query results.
 These real-time processing algorithms are capable of conducting sophisticated analysis through several machine learning models.

 A relational database also has some advantages that allow it to work alongside a streaming database.
 Relational databases help to maintain data accuracy and integrity.
 It is also capable of reducing the data redundancy to near zero.
 As relational databases do not carry real-time implementation features, it is relatively easier to implement processes along with the flexibility of data.
 But in this case, you cannot analyze the evolutions data has undergone before declaring the query result.

 In short, relational databases are definitely useful, and many diverse organizations prefer using them alongside streaming databases for enhanced results.